 Attitude is one’s outlook toward life.
 If you and your partner view things in life differently, trying to find common ground or keeping an open mind toward one another’s approach toward things such as life goals, financial planning, career paths can be a good start point to cultivate intellectual intimacy in the relationship.

-2. Cultivate shared interests
+2. Cultivate shared interests to create intellectual intimacy

 My uncle and aunt shared love for long walks.
 Soon, it became their thing.
 For 23 years of their married life, till he lost her to cancer, they’d set out for that 45-minute evening walk every single day, rain or sunshine.
 This common interest was their escape from the mundane demands of everyday life, and their marriage was stronger for it.

 Cultivating any interest that you can pursue as a couple can transform the connection you feel with your partner on an intellectual level.
+Focus on these small, but intimate activities for couples and watch your relationship bloom.

 3. Read together